Cafeteria Revival Checklist

-- Not only do you want to ensure enough pieces of equipment to heat up your lunch, but you also want to make sure there is a process in place to ensure they are kept clean and in working order
+- Is there a process in place to ensure they are kept clean and in working order?

-- It can be unpleasant for some if it is too loud in the cafeteria.
-Is there a process in place to deal with too much noise?
-Some students may want quiet-time during their lunch break.
-If this is the case, can you make a quiet room?
+- Some students may want quiet time during their lunch break.
+If this is the case, can you make a quiet section or room?

-- Is there adequate circulation of air so that ambient temperatures are comfortable and there are no offensive smells, especially around the re-therm units?
+Is there adequate air circulation so that the room temperature is comfortable and there are no offensive smells, especially around the cooking, reheating and garbage areas?

 Make your cafeteria fun and inviting

-- Consider playing music to create a fun atmosphere
+- Consider playing music to create a calm and enjoyable atmosphere

-- Consider having multiple lunch periods, having an extra staff person (or student volunteer) behind the server or redesigning the area
+- If not consider redesigning the area, having multiple lunch periods, or having additional staff (or student volunteers) behind the server.

-- Have different student groups host activities in the cafeteria such as trivia games, board games or puzzles
+- Invite different student groups to host activities such as trivia, board games or puzzles

 - Set up a charging station for students